Introduction to staff representation

 All members of University staff have the right, under the provisions of the 1992 Trade Union and Labour Relations (Consolidation) Act, to join any trade union of their choice for which they satisfy the membership requirements.
 The 1999 Employment Relations Act confirmed that all trade union members have the right of individual representation by their union if they are required to attend a formal disciplinary or grievance hearing.

 The formal procedures allow for a member of staff to be accompanied at their request by a union representative, if a member, or by a colleague of their choice from within the University.
 It is also the University's normal custom and practice to permit a member of staff to be accompanied in situations outside the formal procedures, if they believe there is a need for this.
 Requests for such representation should be directed to the departmental administrator.

 Membership of a trade union is not a condition of employment in the University.
 Participation in union activities within working hours is only permitted in accordance with the terms of any facilities agreement made by the University, the relevant national legislation, and with the consent of the head of department.

 The University recognises three trade unions for the purposes of collective representation of separate University staff groups:

-- University and College Union (UCU) (previously known as the AUT): academic and academic related staff
+- University and College Union (UCU): academic and academic related staff

 - Unite: University support staff